SecureHats/AzWorkspaceManager/docs/en-US/Add-AzWorkspaceManagerGroups.md

 ```

 ### -Name
-The name of the workspace manager group
+The name of the workspace manager group.

 ```yaml
 Type: String